ibio/svg-optimizer/README.md

 `root` means the root folder you want to pass.
 It will automatically traverse all its sub-folders and find out all `svg` files, making them have DIFFERENT IDs with each other (as long as they have different filenames).

-'file' means the specific svg file you want to pass.
+`file` means the specific svg file you want to pass.
 It will only shuffle IDs within this file.